 Read all available entries to our Aberdeen Women in Law Conversation Series

-The Equality, Diversity, and Inclusion Committee is responsible for championing equality, diversity and inclusion for staff and students in the School in line with the University’s vision and commitment.
-The Committee supports the Head of School by overseeing the implementation of the University’s equality, diversity and inclusion related policies and fostering a positive culture and work/study environment, based on tolerance and inclusion.
-One of the ways the School promotes equality, diversity and inclusion is by advancing gender equality.
-The School was awarded an Athena SWAN Bronze accreditation in April 2017.
+The School of Law is committed to championing equality, diversity and inclusion for staff and students in line with the University’s vision and commitment through its ED&I Committee.
+Supported by the Head of School, the committee oversees and implements the University’s equality, diversity and inclusion related policies and aims to foster a positive culture and work/study environment based on tolerance and inclusion.

 Event Organised by the Equality, Diversity and Inclusion Committees of the School of Law and Business School.
 Tuesday, 8 December 2020.
 12:00 – 13:00 GMT.